An Interview with Michael Bolton – Read His Advice for Upcoming Testers On How To Be Successful

 STH is thrilled to present an interview with popular software testing specialist Mr. Michael Bolton.
 He is a Software Testing Teacher, Author, Consultant and thought leader.

-This is part of our ‘know a leader‘ interview series with famous personalities on SoftwareTestingHelp.
-You can also check out our last interview with Neeraj Tripathi, VP of Global QA at Infor.
+This is part of our ‘Know The Leader’ interview series with famous personalities on SoftwareTestingHelp.
+You can also check out our previous interview with Neeraj Tripathi, VP of Global QA at Infor.

 Without further ado, let’s get to a brief rendezvous with Michael.